livepeer/docs/docs/delegators/reference/yield-calculation.md

 There are also protocol-level parameters which factor into how inflationary rewards are distributed and change over time.

 The inflation rate increases/decreases when the target participation rate is not met.
-For simplicity, we assume in the ROI calculation that the current inflation rate, $r_{inf}$, will stay constant.
+For simplicity, we assume in the yield calculation that the current inflation rate, $r_{inf}$, will stay constant.

 The current token supply is defined as $l_{total}$ and the current active stake (LPT which has been delegated) is $l_{active}$.